As Jewish enclaves spring up around NYC, so does intolerance

 MONSEY, N.Y.
 (AP) — For years, ultra-Orthodox Jewish families priced out of increasingly expensive Brooklyn neighborhoods have been turning to the suburbs, where they have taken advantage of open space and cheaper housing to establish modern-day versions of the European shtetls where their ancestors lived for centuries before the Holocaust.

-The expansion of Hasidic communities in New York’s Hudson Valley, the Catskills and northern New Jersey has led to predictable sparring over new housing development and local political control.
-It has also led to flare-ups of rhetoric that some say is cloaked anti-Semitism.
+The expansion of Hasidic communities in New York’s Hudson Valley, the Catskills and northern New Jersey been accompanied by flare-ups of rhetoric aimed at new development that some say is cloaked anti-Semitism.

 Now, a pair of violent attacks on such communities, just weeks apart, worry many that intolerance is boiling over.